lomlo/CV/README.md

 <!-- maybe mention full stack, MVC, request response relationships here?? -->
 +  Over the period of 16 weeks at Makers Academy I learnt and utilised new technologies to create web apps: Ruby,  Javascript, JQuery, Ruby on Rails, Node.js , SQL all put together with test driven development (link to table of projects)

 +  Assigned to a classroom where a form of sign language, known as Makaton, was used to communicate with children.
 Sink or Swim, it was essential I catch up to a certain standard to communicate effectively.
 Thankfully I swam.
-Every Monday during swimming class.

 + Taking a support role at a high support facility for males diagnosed with severe ill-mental health...
 Yup.
 Lots of responsibility and pressure to adapt in a short space of time